-The real object of study both for programmatic and theoretical purposes is the relation between genotype, environment, and phenotype.
+The real object of study, both for programmatic and theoretical purposes, is the relation between genotype, environment, and phenotype.
 This is expressed in the norm of reaction, which is a table of correspondence between phenotype, on the one hand, and genotype-environment combinations on the other.
-The relations between phenotype and genotype and between phenotype and environment are many-many relations, no single phenotype corresponding to a unique genotype or vice versa.
+The relations between phenotype and genotype and between phenotype and environment are many-many-relations, no single phenotype corresponding to a unique genotype and vice versa.

-In order to clarify the relation between the two objects of study (i.e., the norm of reaction and the analysis of variance, which analyzes something quite different), let us consider the simplified norms of reaction shown in figures 1a-h.
-We assume that there is a single well ordered environmental variable E, say temperature, and a scale of phenotypic measurement P. Each line is the norm of reaction, the relationship of phenotype to environment, for a particular hypothetical genotype $(G_1 \text{ or } G_2)$.
+In order to clarify the relation between the two objects of study (i.e. the norm of reaction and the analysis of variance, which analyses something quite different), let us consider the simplified norms of reaction shown in figures 1a-h.
+We assume that there is a single well-ordered environmental variable E, say temperature, and a scale of phenotypic measurement P. Each line is the norm of reaction, the relationship of phenotype to environment, for a particular hypothetical genotype $(G_1 \text{ or } G_2)$.

-The first thing to observe is that the phenotype is sensitive to differences in both environment and genotype in every case.
-That is, there is a reaction of each genotype to changing environment, and in no case are the two genotypes identical in their reactions.
+The first thing to observe is that in every case the phenotype is sensitive to differences in both environment and genotype.
+That is, each genotype reacts to changing environment, and in no case are the two genotypes identical in their reactions.
 Thus in any usual sense of the word, both genotypes and environment are causes of phenotypic differences and are necessary objects of our study.